awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

 ## Step 1: Choose an Amazon Machine Image \(AMI\)<a name="step-1-AMI"></a>

 When you launch an instance, you must select a configuration, known as an Amazon Machine Image \(AMI\)\.
 An AMI contains the information required to create a new instance\.
-For example, an AMI might contain the software required to act as a web server: for example, Linux, Apache, and your website\.
+For example, an AMI might contain the software required to act as a web server, such as Linux, Apache, and your website\.

+When you launch an instance, you can either select an AMI from the list, or you can select a Systems Manager parameter that points to an AMI ID\.
+For more information, see [Using a Systems Manager parameter to find an AMI](finding-an-ami.md#using-systems-manager-parameter-to-find-AMI)\.

-On the **Choose an Amazon Machine Image \(AMI\)** page, choose an AMI as follows:
+On the **Choose an Amazon Machine Image \(AMI\)** page, use one of two options to choose an AMI\.
+Either [search the list of AMIs](#procedure-search-list-of-AMIs), or [search by Systems Manager parameter](#procedure-by-systems-manager-parameter)\.<a name="procedure-search-list-of-AMIs"></a>

+**By searching the list of AMIs**

 1. Select the type of AMI to use in the left pane:
 **Quick Start**
 A selection of popular AMIs to help you get started quickly\.
 To select an AMI that is eligible for the free tier, choose **Free tier only** in the left pane\.
 These AMIs are marked **Free tier eligible**\.
 **My AMIs**
 The private AMIs that you own, or private AMIs that have been shared with you\.
-To view AMIs shared with you, choose **Shared with me** in the left pane\.
+To view AMIs that are shared with you, choose **Shared with me** in the left pane\.
 **AWS Marketplace**
 An online store where you can buy software that runs on AWS, including AMIs\.
 For more information about launching an instance from the AWS Marketplace, see [Launching an AWS Marketplace instance](launch-marketplace-console.md)\.
 **Community AMIs**